 American soprano Kendra Colton “carried herself like a goddess and sang radiantly and vividly,” according to a review in the New York Times.
-She has been soloist with major orchestras, ensembles and festivals including the Boston Symphony, Los Angeles Philharmonic, Cleveland Orchestra, San Francisco Symphony, Minnesota Orchestra, Pittsburgh Symphony, Indianapolis Symphony, Houston Symphony, the National Symphony (Kennedy Center), and many others.
-She has appeared at the festivals of Tanglewood, Banff, and Ravinia, the Casals Festival, the Santa Fe Chamber Music Festival and the Carmel Bach Festival.
+She has been soloist with major orchestras, ensembles, and festivals including the Boston Symphony, Los Angeles Philharmonic, Cleveland Orchestra, San Francisco Symphony, Minnesota Orchestra, Pittsburgh Symphony, Indianapolis Symphony, Houston Symphony, the National Symphony (Kennedy Center), and many others.
+She has appeared at the festivals of Tanglewood, Banff, and Ravinia, the Casals Festival, the Santa Fe Chamber Music Festival, and the Carmel Bach Festival.
 Her operatic credits include Boston Lyric Opera, Boston Early Music Festival, International Handel Festival in Göttingen, and four centuries of music in numerous productions for Milwaukee’s Skylight Opera.
-Ms. Colton’s solo CDs include Le Charme, a collection of French of songs, and He Brought Me Roses, 25 lieder by Joseph Marx.
+Ms. Colton’s solo CDs include Le Charme, a collection of French of songs and He Brought Me Roses, 25 lieder by Joseph Marx.
 A new recording of songs by Britten, Barber, Gurney and Vores will be released in June on the Naxos label.
 She has also recorded the title role in Griffelkin by Lukas Foss with the Boston Modern Orchestra Project, and Bach’s St. John Passion and Cantata BWV 133 with Emmanuel Music, where she performs regularly in recitals, oratorios and their weekly Cantata Series.
 In addition to her singing career, Ms. Colton teaches at Oberlin College in Ohio and is on a personal mission to visit all of the National Parks in the US.

 American Soprano, Susan Consoli has led an active and versatile career throughout the United States and abroad with repertoire ranging from Bach to Harbison to Gershwin.
 She has worked under such notable conductors as Grant Llewellyn, Paul Goodwin, Harry Christophers, Bruno Weil, Laurence Cummings, Odaline (Chachi) de la Martinez, Craig Smith, James David Christie, John Finney and Ryan Turner.
 Additional collaborations include director/choreographer Chen Shi-Zheng and Tero Saarinen; and composers Peter Child, David Patterson and John Harbison of whom she premiered (Boston) his work A Clear Midnight and Vocalism.
 Festivals include: Festival CLASSIQUE au vert, Boston Early Music Festival, Movimentos Internationales TanzFestival, LAOKOON Festival, and the Carmel Bach Festival.
 Appearances with Boston Camerata & Tero Saarinen Dance Company include: Borrowed Light in Berlin, Hamburg, Wolfsburg and An American Vocalist & Saw ye my hero in Paris.
 Upcoming tours with the Camerata include: Borrowed Light in Oulu and Tampere in Finland, and Théâtre National de Chaillot in Paris, as well as Travellin’ Home in Ribeauvillé.
 This is Ms. Consoli’s 10th season as a soloist in Emmanuel Music's Bach cantata and evening concert series.
 Highlights include Servilia in La Clemenza di Tito, Bach Mass in B Minor, Handel Alexander's Feast, Beethoven Ah perfido!, and over thirty Bach cantatas.
 Ms. Consoli was the Lorraine Hunt Lieberson Fellow for the 2010-2011 season.
 Ms. Consoli’s recordings include Handel & Haydn Society All is Bright for Avie Records and David Patterson Loon’s Tail Flashing forAlbany Records.
 She is a member of the voice faculty at Phillips Academy of Andover, and soloist with Voices of Hope, a non-profit organization supporting cancer research through song.
 Ms. Consoli lives north of Boston with her husband Ryan Turner and their son, Aidan.